moustakas/desi-photometry/README.md

 #### Guadalupe

-In Guadalupe, there are two *targetphot* catalogs based on the first two months of the [Main Survey](https://data.desi.lbl.gov/doc/glossary/#main-survey) and a stack of those two catalogs.
+In Guadalupe, there are three *targetphot* catalogs based on the first two months of the [Main Survey](https://data.desi.lbl.gov/doc/glossary/#main-survey) and a stack of those two catalogs.